spacetelescope/mirage/docs/example_yaml.rst

 	  photonyield_: True                              #Apply photon yield in simulation
 	  pymethod_: True                                 #Use double Poisson simulation for photon yield
 	  expand_catalog_for_segments_: False             # Expand catalog for 18 segments and use distinct PSFs
+	  use_dateobs_for_background_: False              # Use date_obs value to determine background.
+If False, bkgdrate is used.

 	Telescope_:
 	  ra_: 53.1                     #RA of simulated pointing